An "input source" is a region of the controller that can be thought of as a larger modular unit. This refers to a physical

 in the "General Concepts" page for a high-level overview.

 Trackpads are available on the Steam Controller and the PlayStation 4 Controller.
 The Steam Controller has left and right circular trackpads, whereas the PlayStation 4 controller features a single rectangular trackpad in the center.
 The Steam Input configurator can treat the PlayStation 4 controller's trackpad as one single trackpad ("Center Trackpad") or split it into two ("Left Trackpad" and "Right Trackpad").
-The Steam Controller's trackpads feature haptic feedback whereas the PlayStation 4 Controller's does not.
+The Steam Controller's trackpads feature haptic feedback whereas the PlayStation 4 controllers do not.

 - Left Trackpad